scmgustafson/scmgustafson/README.md

 - a Certified Kubernetes Administrator

 ## I'm currently working on:
-- learning full-stack web development
+- the AWS CSAA certification
-- earning the GitHub actions certification
+- learning game development with Unity

 ## How to reach me:
 - Learn more about me @ https://www.sethwashere.com